 Within the EU, we are required under the Medical Device Directive to affix the Conformité Européene ("CE") mark on our products in order to sell the products in member countries of the EU.
 This conformity to the applicable directives is done through self-declaration and is verified by an independent certification body, called a Notified Body, before the CE mark can be placed on the device.
 Once the CE mark is affixed to the device, the Notified Body will regularly audit us to ensure that we remain in compliance with the applicable European laws or directives.
 CE marking demonstrates that our products comply with the laws and regulations required by the European Union countries to allow free movement of trade within those countries.
 If we cannot support our performance claims and/or demonstrate or maintain compliance with the applicable European laws and directives, we lose our CE mark, which would prevent us from selling our products within the European Union.
 In addition, the EU's Medical Device Regulation ("MDR"), which replaced the existing Medical Device Directive, became effective in May 2021.
 The MDR establishes new requirements and oversight for maintaining the CE mark.
 The official guidance continues to be published for the implementation of these requirements and the number of Notified Bodies are still limited.
 There may be variability in review timeframes and requirements as both manufacturers and authorities navigate these new requirements.
-In addition, the EU and Switzerland failed to establish a Mutual Recognition Agreement ("MRA") for medical devices to include Switzerland within the MDR and as a result, Switzerland has initiated its own medical device regulation similar to the EU MDR, which will require additional registrations for economic operators and products within Switzerland for our devices.
+In addition, the EU and Switzerland failed to establish a Mutual Recognition Agreement ("MRA") for medical devices to include Switzerland within the MDR and as a result, Switzerland for our devices.